Jeanie Ellis, Counsellor (MBACP, Accred) and EMDR Practitioner

 BACP Accredited Diploma in client Centred Therapy (Person Centred approach) - Centra Level III - 2002

-Since 2002 I have been working for the NHS in Primary where I currently manage a team of counsellors, provide clinical supervision and conduct a clinical case load.
+Since 2002 I have been working for the NHS in Primary Care where I currently manage a team of counsellors, provide clinical supervision and conduct a clinical case load.
 I work with adults over the age of 18 with a range of issues including anxiety, fears, depression, sexual abuse, loss (in all its forms; identity, health, job, relationship, death, infertility etc).
 My counselling placement was with the maternity unit at St Mary's Maternity Unit, Poole working with individuals and couples for all aspects of grief and bereavment with regards to pregnancy, miscarriage, neonatal death, termination due to abnormalities, stillbirth etc.

 Accredited register membership